dothiv/clickcounter-backend/README.md

     a new model would also be required and it seems that most of the wanted data can be grabbed from os.environ (when using webapp2).

-- POST to static files
-  - should the static JS/HTML files really be 'uploaded' by POSTing to their URL? wouldn't it be more maintainable to have a git hook that will deploy to the app engine server automatically once these files have been changed in the repository?

 NOTES
 -----